mythril-forge/character-data/source/homebrew/abilities/features/markdown/sneak-attack.md

-## Sneak Attack
+# Sneak Attack
 Beginning at {@level}, you know how to strike subtly and exploit a foe's distraction.
-Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+Once per turn, when you hit with an attack using dexterity and have advantage on the attack roll, you can gain a bonus to the damage roll equal to 1d6 per {@class} level that you have.
-The attack must use a finesse or a ranged weapon.

-The amount of the extra damage increases as you gain levels in this class, as shown in the Sneak Attack column of the {@class} table.